 - How we use the information you submit

 - The importance of annual accountability, and how it supports our partnerships

 - How annual accountability assists us to meet our obligations

-The purpose and objectives of annual accountability
+The purpose, objectives and outcomes of annual accountability

 The nature of that engagement is described in the Charter for working with contracted service providers.

 In the charter, we commit to working with service providers to achieve the outcomes agreed in contracts.
 Service providers, in turn, ensure their organisations support stable and outcomes-focused service delivery.

 Annual accountability is a practical demonstration of both parties honouring those commitments.

 Objectives and outcomes

 The annual accountability process, and the information requested from service providers, is designed to achieve four objectives.